ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 15. A Perfect Day (2008)

 Story: Antonio and Emma have been separated for years, but he does not accept when Emma dates other men.
-Indeed Antonio proves obsessive, aggressive, and intrusive, and again threatens Emma to hurt the children: little Kevin, shy and introverted…
+Indeed, Antonio proves obsessive, aggressive, and intrusive, and again threatens Emma to hurt the children: little Kevin, shy and introverted…

 16. Devil’s Pond (2003)

-Story: What starts out as a romantic honeymoon on a deserted island turns into a horrible nightmare as Julianne discovers that her new husband is psychotic…
+Story: What starts as a romantic honeymoon on a deserted island turns into a horrible nightmare as Julianne discovers that her new husband is psychotic…

 17. Sex, Lies, and Death (2011)